RicardoZanc/RicardoZanc/README.md

 ### Hi there 👋

+My name is Ricardo Zancan da Costa, i live in Brazil and my current goal is working with development.
+Nowadays i'm studying C#, although i've already made my first CRUD using Node.js and PostgreSQL for backend and React.Js for frontend, that project was made as a test in a course i've recently finished.

 <!--
 **RicardoZanc/RicardoZanc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.